sighjs/sigh/README.md

 # sigh

+# Important note

+Don't use this yet.
+We're not gonna pretend to be a working asset pipeline only for you to get disappointed when things don't work, there's enough JavaScript projects out there that look working and fully functional only to blow up in your face when you actually try to use them.

+We're hoping gulp version 4 will fix things like watch support, depending on how long that takes to come out then hopefully we can abandon this project.
+If gulp 4 takes too long or doesn't work as well as we hope then this will definitely get more love.

+If you are adventurous though, we are using this project successfuly on our own projects.

 ## Another asset pipeline

 * Should support source maps at every stage of the pipeline like [plumber][plumber] and [gulp][gulp]